 For more information, please refer to the following resources from the Colorado League of Charter Schools:

 For more information and Frequently Asked Questions about Colorado charter schools, see the FAQ page of the Colorado Department of Education (CDE).

 Do I need to be a resident of Parker or Douglas County to attend PPA?

-No and no. Any student in Colorado may enroll at PPA.
+No. Any student in Colorado may enroll at PPA.
 Enrollment is obtained through an unrestricted lottery.
 To place your child’s name in the lottery pool, you must complete an Intent to Enroll Form.

 Why a Charter School?